 Launched during the global CoVID-19 pandemic, RAD-AID Mongolia’s strategy included providing access to continuing education for technologists and radiologists and virtual live educational webinars.

-Under the leadership of Phoebe Mandry, a Canadian technologist and sonographer, strategies to support our partners in Mongolia include a hybrid approach of virtual educational support and clinical hands-on education (when travel is supported again), across many modalities, including CT, MRI, radiography, mammography, and ultrasound.
+Strategies to support our partners in Mongolia include a hybrid approach of virtual educational support and clinical hands-on education (when travel is supported again), across many modalities, including CT, MRI, radiography, mammography, and ultrasound.